 You can cut the frets one at a time, or cut them all.
 I prefer to cut them one at a time and install them.
 It's easier on the hands to not make so many cuts at once and there's less chance for error.
+Some people will hold the coil of fret wire in one hand, lay it in the fret slot, tap it in, and cut it off.
+This will save time, fret wire and the amount of cuts, but I find it very difficult to hold the coil to line up the fret in the slot.

-Measure the fret slot and cut the fret wire $\frac{1}{2}$ " to $\frac{1}{2}$ " longer.
+Measure the fret slot and cut the fret wire 1⁄4" to 1⁄2" longer.
 The extra length makes it easier to hold when tapping them in, but don't go too long or you're run out of fret wire.